 The good news is, you can disarm your inner critic.
 You can even transform it into an inspired inner parent, which is something we all need.
-It isn't your mind that's the problem, it's those bad habits the mind gets into.
+It isn't your mind that's the problem, it's those bad habits the mind gets into when we aren't self disciplined about what our mind is doing.
 So as we head into spring here in North America, I'll be devoting some of these posts to mindfulness practices that together add up to a Blueprint to Transform Your Inner Critic.

 These aren't my ideas -- they're time-honored mindfulness strategies designed to address this most fundamental challenge all humans face.
 But research shows that practicing any or all of these techniques over time will rewire your brain, increasing the neural connections that help you regulate your emotions better, and making you less reactive, so you can be a more patient, peaceful parent.
 I think you'll find life inside your head happier, too.

 You might think of this as “ Spring-cleaning for your psyche” (a gift to yourself at any time of year, if you live in a part of the world where it isn't spring at the moment!)